 - Contains no commitment to implement permanent tax reform, as opposed to tax cuts that would sunset in 10 years.

 The political prospects of these proposals, as well as the tax reform process, remain uncertain.
-For more information about these or other tax reform proposals, please consult Lee Allison or David Saltzman, or your regular Tax Group contact.
+For more information about these or other tax reform proposals, please consult David Saltzman or your regular Tax Group contact.

 Stay Up To Date with Ropes & Gray